 Representativeness is an expression of the degree to which a sample accurately and precisely represents a characteristic of a population, parameter variations at a sampling point or an environmental condition.
 Representativeness is a qualitative parameter, which relies upon the proper design of a sampling program and proper laboratory protocol.
 Making certain that sampling locations are properly selected, and a sufficient number of samples are collected that best satisfies this criterion.
-Therefore, collecting field duplicates will assess sample representativeness.
+Therefore, collecting field duplicates can assess sample representativeness.
 Traditionally, field duplicates are equally representative of a given point in space and time.
+No field duplicate samples will be collected as part of this project.